debog/hypar/doc/Examples.md

 \include 2D/LinearAdvection/SineWave_SparseGrids/physics.inp

 To generate \b initial.inp and \b exact.inp, compile and run the following code in the run directory.
+(It is the same file as the one used in running a conventional non-sparse-grids simulation).
 \include 2D/LinearAdvection/SineWave_SparseGrids/aux/exact.c

 Output: